The european union, nato and post-september 11th: a berlin-warsaw diary

 As we leave the river behind, the train moves a little more slowly because the tracks are lessmodern.
 For four hours, we roll across plains dotted with the occasional village, but largelypatterned with sprawling agricultural fields.
 Their soil lies tilled but dormant under the alternatingwinter sunlight and fog.

-I find myself thinking about the importance of geography and how it shapes the history of aplace and its people.
-With few natural barriers, armies flooded across these plains with unnerving regularity.
+regularity.
 A millennia ago, the ethnic tribes in what is now Poland formed an alliance under thebanner of Catholicism.
 For almost 300 years, they enjoyed a relative peace.
 But then came theMongols, followed by the Teutonic Knights, the Cossacks and -- in 1648 -- a series of brutalinvasions by the Swedes.

+The Poles formed alliances with Prussia, Denmark and the Habsburgs to return to independence.
 Between invasions, Poland often flourished as a European power, its cities brimming with cultureand trade.
 Poland developed a reputation for ethnic tolerance -- which served as a magnet formany of Europe's Jews.

 But independence can be fleeting.
 The Polish plains lay between two rising powers: Russia andPrussia.
 Three times in the late 1700s, Poland was conquered and partitioned.
 Each time, thepeople fought back, buoyed by rising waves of nationalism.
 But for 123 years after the ThirdPartition, Poland disappeared from the maps altogether.
 The Poles staged uprisings no fewer thansix times between 1806 and 1905.
 But the country did not reappear until after the close of WorldWar I, with the signing of the Treaty of Versailles.

 In 1920, the Bolshevik Revolution knocked on Poland's door.
 The army massed to stop theinvaders at the Vistula River in The Battle of Warsaw.
 This period of relative peace lasted until1939 and the start of World War II, when Poland was invaded by both the Germans and theSoviets.
 Close to seven million Poles -- three million of them Jewish -- died during that war.
+Afterward, with its boundaries farther to the West but its political orientation leaning East, thecountry slipped under Soviet domination for 45 years.

 Modern-day Poland shrugged off Communism after a series of labor uprisings in 1989.
 LechWalesa, the shipyard worker from Gdansk who led the Solidarity union, helped bring his countryto a more Western stance.
 But nothing comes easily in this strategic part of Central Europe.
 After13 years of democracy and with a population of 39 million, the Polish Republic is still workingto fully join the Western European community.and still glancing nervously at its neighbors as itstruggles against surging unemployment and a falling Gross Domestic Product (GDP).
 Two yearsago, Poland became a member of NATO.
 Now it's working toward accession to the EuropeanUnion by 2004.